Rocketgraphai/rocketgraph/doc/ODBC_README.md

 To verify that ODBC is set up correctly:

-- Start the Rocketgraph Mission-Control.
+- Start Rocketgraph Mission Control.
 - Add a connection in the Profile tab to the database using the DSNs or driver specified in `odbc.ini` or `odbcinst.ini`.
 - An example for MariaDB would be: `Driver={MariaDB};Server=127.0.0.1;Port=3306;Database=test;Uid=test;Pwd=foo;`
 - In the Upload tab, perform a test query to ensure the connection is successfully established.